syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

     Content= new TextBlock() { Text= "This is the third tab item" }
 };

-// Creating an instances of tabitems and adding the tabitems into the TabControl TabControlExt tabControl = new TabControlExt();
+// Creating an instances of TabControl and adding the tabitems into the TabControl TabControlExt tabControlExt = new TabControlExt();
-tabControl.Items.Add(tabItemExt1);
+tabControlExt.Items.Add(tabItemExt1);
-tabControl.Items.Add(tabItemExt2);
+tabControlExt.Items.Add(tabItemExt2);
-tabControl.Items.Add(tabItemExt3);
+tabControlExt.Items.Add(tabItemExt3);

 {% endhighlight %}
 {% endtabs %}